Trevon Diggs: 2021

 On September 9, 2021, Diggs started in the Cowboys' season-opener at the Tampa Bay Buccaneers and had one solo tackle, two pass deflections, and made his first interception of the season on a pass thrown by Tom Brady to running back Leonard Fournette during a 29–31 loss, kicking off his interception streak.
 In Week 2, he set a season-high with six solo tackles, made a pass deflection, and had his second interception after picking off a pass by Justin Herbert to wide receiver Keenan Allen during a 20–17 win at the Los Angeles Chargers.
 On September 27, 2021, he recorded two solo tackles, set a season-high with three pass deflections, and scored his first career touchdown on a pick-six after intercepting a pass by Jalen Hurts to wide receiver DeVonta Smith and returning it 59–yards for a touchdown at the start of the second half as the Cowboys defeated the Philadelphia Eagles 41–21.
 He was awarded the NFC Defensive Player of the Month for September.
 On October 3, 2021, Diggs made four solo tackles, two pass deflections, and set a season-high with two interceptions off passes thrown by Sam Darnold during a 36–28 win over the Carolina Panthers, earning him NFC Defensive Player of the Week honors.
-In Week 6, Diggs had five solo tackles, one pass deflection, and had his second pick-six after intercepting a pass by Mac Jones to Kendrick Bourne and returned it for a 24–yard touchdown late in the fourth quarter to aide the Cowboys to a 35–29 overtime victory at the New England Patriots.
+In Week 6, Diggs had five solo tackles, one pass deflection, and had his second pick-six after intercepting a pass by Mac Jones to Kendrick Bourne and returned it for a 24-yard touchdown late in the fourth quarter to aide the Cowboys to a 35–29 overtime victory at the New England Patriots.
 This became his sixth consecutive game with an interception to begin the season, tying Brian Russell (2003) for the NFL record.
 Diggs also joined Hall of Famer Rod Woodson in recording seven interceptions in the first six games of a season.
 In Week 13, he made four solo tackles, one pass deflection, and helped secure a 27–17 victory at the New Orleans Saints by intercepting a pass by Taysom Hill to wide receiver Deonte Harty late in the fourth quarter.
 On December 26, 2021, Diggs made two solo tackles, two pass deflections, and set his career-high with his 11th interception of the season on a pass thrown by Taylor Heinicke to wide receiver Terry McLaurin on Washington's first offensive play of the game during a 27–20 victory at the Washington Football Team.
 He tied the Cowboys' franchise record for most interceptions in a single-season record held by Everson Walls (1981).
 On January 6, 2022, the Cowboys announced Diggs was placed in COVID-19 protocol and would be inactive for their Week 18 matchup at the Philadelphia Eagles.
-He league-leading 11 interceptions, which was also the highest single-season mark by any NFL player since Walls in 1981.
+He had a league-leading 11 interceptions, which was also the highest single-season mark by any NFL player since Walls in 1981.
 He also registered 56 combined tackles (42 solo) and 21 passes defensed (led the team) in 16 games and 16 starts.
 His breakout season earned him First Team All-Pro recognition.
 He was ranked 23rd by his fellow players on the NFL Top 100 Players of 2022.
 He received an overall grade of 59.6 from Pro Football Focus in 2021.